pourmalek/covir2/README.md

 * Model developers - Behavior of epidemic model developers

-* Me - Behavior of the person who maintains and update this repository
+* Me - Behavior of the person who maintains and updates this repository

 * Interaction - Cross-level interaction of above terms